modern-standard/modern-standard/README.md

 - **Catch style errors before they're submitted in PRs.** Saves precious code review time by eliminating back-and-forth between maintainer and contributor.

 This is a linter for the future, based on the [standard linter].
-It expects to be run within
+It expects to be run within a babel environment, using the latest available babel syntax.

 [standard linter]: https://github.com/feross/standard